Self-Supervised Vessel Enhancement Using Flow-Based Consistencies: Conclusion

-Our proposed self-supervised model demonstrates the ability to perform efficient vessel-segmentation on real 2D digital retinal images and 3D chest CT scans.
+Our proposed self-supervised model demonstrates the ability to perform efficient vessel-segmentation on real 2D digital retinal images and 3D CT and MRA scans.
 It does so by using critical properties of tube-like structures such as connectivity, profile consistency, and bifurcations to introduce inductive bias into deep learning and learn in a self-supervised setting.
-Unlike previous unsupervised methods that rely on extra post-processing and hyperparameter tuning to achieve good results, our method provides an end-to-end approach while maintaining superior performance (\emph{see} Table \ref{tab:unsupervised2d}).
-Our results show that unsupervised vessel-segmentation can provide insights into the orientation, size, shape, and branching of the vessels, which is important for the analysis of diseases such as diabetic retinopathy and COPD (\emph{see} Fig. \ref{fig:drive} and Fig. \ref{fig:COPD}).
-Our adaption of self-supervised task demonstrates generalizability across downstream supervised tasks (Fig. \ref{fig:selfsupervised}) and datasets (Table \ref{tab:unsupervised2d}).
-It makes fewer mistakes, while remaining robust to noise (Fig. \ref{fig:3}.b) and consistent with bifurcations (Fig. \ref{fig:3}.a).
+Our adaption of self-supervised task demonstrates robustness and generalizability in features in a downstream segmentation task.
 To summarize, our work is a step towards incorporating geometrical constraints of tube-like structures into a deep learning framework and providing a robust self-supervised model for vessel segmentation.
 Further work should explore improving the segmentation performance on thin, low contrast vessels.
 A prospective study may explore employing the vessel-segmentation to understand a disease manifestation and establishing clinical usage.